obiwanjacobi/Zsharp/docs/interop/zsharp.md

     ...
 ```

 Refer to [Type Constructors](/lang/types.md#Type-Constructors) to see how to call base class constructors.
-For .NET classes the call to the base class constructor function must come first.
+Calling base class constructors must be the first line.
+Base-class constructors without extra parameters can be called automatically.
+Perhaps even when the parameter name/types line up?
+You cannot skip base-classes like in C++.

 > Polymorphic Class